Kaloffl/rasterizer/README.md

 A window should open with an example scene displayed in it.

+## usage

+You can navigate the 3d scene with the following controls:
+Mouse drag: rotate camera
+w, a, s, d: move forward, left, backward, right shift, ctrl: move up, move down ctrl + c: copy the current frame to the clipboard

 ## credits

 Dragon model and texture copied from: https://github.com/kosua20/herebedragons